-Engine trouble warning light " 📇 "

-This warning light comes on if a problem is detected in the electrical circuit monitoring the engine.
-If this occurs, have a Yamaha dealer check the selfdiagnosis system.
+Engine trouble warning light "🖧"" This warning light flashes if a problem is detected in the electrical circuit monitoring the engine.
+If this occurs, have a Yamaha dealer check the self-diagnosis system.

-The electrical circuit of the warning light can be checked by turning the key to "\cap".
+The electrical circuit of the warning light can be checked by turning the key to " \bigcirc ".
 If the warning light does not come on for a few seconds, then go off, have a Yamaha dealer check the electrical circuit.